mymindishazel/marv-docs/faq.md

 ### 5. Wha??
 My bot isn't responding to any of my commands!
 Try using `@Marv` instead of `-`.
 If it responds, the admins of your server have set a custom prefix.

+### 6. Am I able to make Marv stay in a voice channel forever?
+No.